NREL-Sienna/PowerSystems.jl/docs/src/tutorials/manipulating_datasets.md

 ```

 ## Filtering Specific Data
-We have seen how to update a single component, and all the components of a particular type, but what if we are interested in updating particular components?
+We have seen how to update a single component, and all the components of a specific type, but what if we are interested in updating particular components?
 We can do this using filter functions.
 For example, let's say we are interested in updating all the `active_power` parameters of the thermal generators except `Solitude`.

 Let's start by seeing the current `active_power` parameters.
 ```@repl system
 show_components(ThermalStandard, sys, [:active_power])
 ```
-Let's grab an iterator for the all the thermal generators except `Solitdue`
+Let's grab an iterator for the all the thermal generators except `Solitdue` using a filter function:
 ```@repl system
 thermal_not_solitude = get_components(x -> get_name(x) != "Solitude", ThermalStandard, sys)
 ```
 We can see that four `ThermalStandard` components are returned.
-Now let's update the `active_power` parameter of these 4 thermal generators using the [`set_active_power`](https://nrel-sienna.github.io/PowerSystems.jl/stable/model_library/generated_EnergyReservoirStorage/#PowerSystems.set_active_power!-Tuple{EnergyReservoirStorage,%20Any}) function.
+Now let's update the `active_power` parameter of these four thermal generators using the [`set_active_power`](https://nrel-sienna.github.io/PowerSystems.jl/stable/model_library/generated_EnergyReservoirStorage/#PowerSystems.set_active_power!-Tuple{EnergyReservoirStorage,%20Any}) function.
 ```@repl system
 for i in thermal_not_solitude
 set_active_power!(i, 0.0)